-The remainder of the paper is organized as follows: Section II introduces the system dynamics and problem formulation, Section III describes the iDRE-based optimization for human-robot collaboration, Section IV details the neuro-adaptive PID control design, and Section V presents the simulation results that validate the proposed framework.
-Finally, conclusions and future work are discussed in Section VI.
+The remainder of the paper is organized as follows: Section II presents the system modeling and problem definition.
+Section III derives the optimal task-specific trajectory by integrating human impedance dynamics with robot compliance, ensuring adaptive motion generation.
+Section IV describes the neuro-adaptive PID control strategy for accurate trajectory tracking.
+Section V validates the proposed framework through numerical simulations.
+Finally, Section VI provides a discussion of the findings and concludes the paper.